For the fifth consecutive year, we’re digging into the evolution of America’s relationship with video.

-We conducted extensive research to learn more about what consumers want from the growing number of video-consumption options.
+We've done extensive research to learn more about what consumers want from the growing number of video-consumption options.

 Methodology: In October 2017, PwC surveyed a sample of 1,986 Americans, ages 18 to 59, with annual household incomes above $40,000.
-We analyzed our results against similar studies we conducted in Fall 2016, 2015, 2014, and 2013, and also added new topics to explore for 2017.
+We analyzed our results against similar studies we conducted in fall 2016, 2015, 2014 and 2013, and also added new topics to explore for 2017.
 Additionally, we conducted two consumer focus groups in New York.

 of our respondents subscribe to Pay TV, down from 76% last year and 79% the year before.
 The number of those trimming their Pay TV subscriptions is also growing.

 of respondents also subscribe to Netflix, meaning the same number of people who subscribe to Pay TV also subscribe to the service.

 of sports fans would end or trim their Pay TV subscription if they no longer needed it to access live sports.